By: Rick Landers

 - Place another copy of the From: (Your address) and To: (Buyer’s address) as the last piece of paper you place in the box, before sealing it up with tape.

 - Use shipping tape, which is typically clear, and carefully tape up the bottom of the box and the top of the box to keep it closed during shipping, as well as to add some level of protection against the elements.

 - Place another From: (Your address) and To: (Buyer’s address) in the center of one side of the shipping box.
 This may be the address used by the shipper or, at minimum, it will make available the Ship to: address to you to fill out any necessary shipping forms, in case you forgot the address at home.
 This is better than showing up at the Post Office and having to open up the box to get the address!

 - Once you’re at the shipper, make sure they stamp in multiple places on both sides of the shipping box “Fragile”, to notify handlers in route that the box contains a delicate item.

 In my opinion bubble wrap and newspaper are both pretty good as far as protecting your instruments.
-However, I tend to use newspaper because it’s basically free and I believe it tends to be more forgiving, yet still protective, when a shipping container is under external pressure, than bubble wrap.
+However, I tend to use newspaper because I like to repurpose things and I believe newspaper tends to be more forgiving, yet still protective, when a shipping container is under external pressure, than bubble wrap.
 Although small bubbled bubble wrap may be just as good.

-Selling a guitar can be fun and even a little exciting, but packing and shipping the axe is work.
-But, the effort is worth it if you ensure your guitar’s journey to its next owner is safe and the guitar arrives in a manner that brings a smile to the face of a fellow guitarist.
+Selling a guitar can be fun and even a little exciting, but packing and shipping a guitar is work.
+The effort is worth it if you ensure your guitar’s journey to its next owner is safe and the guitar arrives in a manner that brings a smile to the face of a fellow guitarist.